mozilla/webmaker-android/README.md

 #### Android
 While the majority of `webmaker-android` is built using Web technologies, it runs within a native Android wrapper that is included as part of this codebase.
 If you would like to make changes to the wrapper or if you'd like to test the app, we recommend you use [Android Studio](http://developer.android.com/sdk/index.html).

-If you make a change regarding activities within this native Android wrapper, you will need to update the ```res/xml/app_tracker.xml``` file to create a display name for that new activity, in Google Analytics.

-- Create the built assets with `npm run build`
+- Create the built assets with `npm run build`.
+If you're going to be continuously editing HTML/JS/CSS, use `npm start` instead.
 - Install and configure [Android Studio](http://developer.android.com/sdk)
 - Open Android Studio and select "Import Project"
 - If Android Studio asks, choose "Create project from existing sources"
 - Select the "webmaker-android" directory

 Once you have the project open, you can run it within an emulator or on any Android device with USB debugging enabled by selecting "Run 'app'" from the "Run" dropdown menu.
 For more information, please check out the [Android SDK documentation](http://developer.android.com/training/index.html).

+Because much of the application logic takes place in WebViews, you'll likely want to set up [Remote debugging on Android with Chrome](https://developer.chrome.com/devtools/docs/remote-debugging).

 #### Web
 Each fragment within `webmaker-android` is actually just a web page!
 You can find all of the js, css, and static assets in the `./www_src/` directory.
 Static files in `./www_src/static/` will be copied to the main directory during build.